Innovation drives our Mission forward

 - Innovative workshops to engage students’ creativity, build resilience and enhance academic support

 Your support can help shape the future of health care.
-By making a gift to the OSF Saint Anthony College of Nursing, we can create additional programs and expand health care opportunities for nursing students.
+By making a gift to the Saint Anthony College of Nursing, we can create additional programs and expand health care opportunities for nursing students.
 This support can provide critical funding to prepare and educate generations of health care leaders and nursing professionals.

 Strategic Philanthropy Officer